 Understanding Retention Bonuses: How They Work And Why They Matter

-Retention bonuses are monetary incentives offered by companies to retain valuable employees and overcome problem areas at work.
+Retention bonuses are monetary incentives companies offer to retain valuable employees and overcome problem areas at work.

 This guide provides an overview of retention bonuses, how they work, and best practices around implementing them.